Tax deductions for your investment property

 The ATO states rental income and expense records need to be kept for five years.
 Make sure you keep either physical or digital records and have them on hand when completing your tax return.
 If in doubt, consult the ATO or a qualified accountant or adviser for help maximising your tax return on your property portfolio.

 According to the ATO, rental income is considered assessable income and is therefore taxable.
-The current marginal tax rates are as follows:
+The current marginal tax rates are as follows (the rates do not include the 2% Medicare levy):

 ---|---|